bitcraze/crazyflie-lib-python/sys_test/single_cf_grounded/README.md

 ## Environment Variables

-Prepend command with `USE_CFLINKCPP=1` to run with cflinkcpp native link library.
+Prepend command with `USE_CFLINK=cpp` to run with cflinkcpp native link library.